Where to Retire: Income, Home, and Taxes

 Minnesota

-Social Security income is taxed if it is included in your federal adjusted gross income; all other retirement income is fully taxable, but retirees 65 and older can exempt $9,600 or $12,000 for married filers for incomes under around $33,700 or $42,000 for joint filers.
+Social Security income is taxed if it is included in your federal adjusted gross income; all other retirement income is fully taxable, but retirees 65 and older can exempt $10,000 for single filers or $14,000 for married filers for incomes under around $35,000 for single filers or $45,000 for joint filers.
 MN has high sales taxes of almost 7% and average property taxes around 1%.
 The MN senior citizens property tax deferral program offers tax relief for seniors age 65 and older with low-to-moderate income.

 Military retirement pay is fully tax exempt.